 Explaining Burden Shifting When Seeking a Special/Conditional Use Permit

 Under North Carolina law, municipalities and counties have the power to issue conditional use permits ("CUP").
 See N.C.
 Gen. Stat. § 160A-381(c).
-These are sometimes called "special use permits''.
-A conditional (or special) use permit is one that is allowed by the relevant zoning ordinance, but that, per the ordinance, must satisfy certain facts and/or conditions listed in the ordinance.
+These are sometimes called "special use permits'' depending on how the local ordinance is worded.
+A conditional (or special) use is one that is allowed by the relevant zoning ordinance, but that, per the ordinance, must satisfy certain facts and/or conditions listed in the ordinance.
 An example might be a church in an area zoned primarily for residential housing.
 Requiring a CUP for a church might be justified because of the additional building size, the need for parking and the potential impacts on local street traffic and congestion.

 Most North Carolina municipalities and counties use the standard four general conditions approved in Kenan v.
-Board of Adjustment, 13 N.C.
-App.
-688, 187 S.E.2d 496 (1972).
+Board of Adjustment, 187 S.E.2d 496 (NC Court of Appeals 1972).
 The local ordinance may vary the words, but the conditions are:

 - The use does not materially endanger the public health or safety